Operational Excellence > Performance Management

 - Share some weaknesses that you have observed in them and in their work habits, and how overcoming those would help their performance in the company.

-- Identify specific things you would like them to accomplish over the next year, or whatever time frame works best for you.
+- Identify specific things you would like them to accomplish in the next year, or whatever time frame works best for you.
 Prioritize these so the staff member knows which is most important and make sure to give them a deadline for each task.

 5. Evaluate their performance.
 At each performance review, let the employee know how they are doing.
 It is often helpful to assign a numeric value on a scale, rating the employee from "not meeting expectations" to "meets expectations" to "exceed expectations."